“What is the best triathlon watch for the coming year: 2017?” you ask.

 If you want lots and lots of features that you won’t use, it’s “Buy the most expensive Garmin you can afford” – which is a bit of a boring, expensive and rubbish recommendation IMO.

 Go on, be different.

 - Garmin Forerunner 935 / Fenix 5 (5s, 5X, 5) – They are basically the same.
 They have the most features.
 On that basis they are the ‘best’ tri watch.
 They do have proper triathlon features.
 The 935 has a quick-release kit and plastic shell.

 - Garmin Forerunner 735XT – Very many features, not necessarily all useful!
 No quick release kit.
 Good aesthetics and great for small wrists.
 Lots of features.

-- Polar V800 – All the relavent features.
+- Polar V800 – All the relevant features.
 If priced less than the AMBIT3 – buy it.
 Good looking.
 Most accurate GPS, maybe.
 Probable replacement due 2017.

 - Suunto AMBIT3/ AMBIT3 SPORT – Best value for money at the higher end at the moment.
 Accurate GPS.
 Replaced by SPARTAN ULTRA/SPORT.

-- Garmin Fenix 3 – Best selling of these 6.
+- Garmin Fenix 3 – Best selling of these.
 Mainly for non-tri reasons and outdoorsy/adventure reasons.
 Replaced by fenix 5, which is not that different.
 The Fenix 5 will go on to be the best seller.